 2008-present Contributor: Los Angeles Times, Los Angeles Review of Books, High Country News, UK Guardian and KCET.

 Notable work: Awards are goofy things and some of the ones that Green has won are goofier than most.
 She was once named “best farmhouse cheese writer” and given a plated cheese plug for a series of pieces in the UK and US documenting the disappearance of World War II-era stilton and cheddar makers.
+A more intoxicating gong was a Glenfiddich “food writer of the year” award for work in the Independent which involved a small silver cup, or quaich, and large case of whisky.
 One piece in particular, however, gave Green’s father, a Caltech-trained physicist, something to talk about in Leisure World.
 This was the time when, at the height of the “mad cow” crisis, when reporters from around the world were competing in the same category, Green’s coverage received a top honor at the Association of British Science Writers Awards.
 The piece, named “best feature,” was an investigation for the UK Guardian about a fraud scientist who had convinced not only families of victims, journalists and politicians, but also a Nobel Laureate, that he had isolated the infectious agent behind bovine spongiform encephalopathy, or BSE.
 She later expanded the research into a large special report for the Los Angeles Times revealing how the National Institutes of Health had been warned about the danger of a BSE-like agent in human growth hormone therapy given to thousands of stunted children but failed to promptly stop the therapy and warn recipients.

 More recently, “Quenching Las Vegas’s Thirst,” a five-part series on plans by Las Vegas to tap the Great Basin Aquifer, was a winner with online production staff of a 2009 Associated Press Managing Editors Award and 2009 Best of the West Environment and Natural Resources Reporting Award.